Epichunter78/EVO-DATASETS/README.md

 # EVO-DATASETS
-This project is a set of graphs compiled from game and player data from the Evolution Championship Series from 1996-2019
+This project is a set of graphs compiled from game and player data from the Evolution Championship Series from 1996-2019.
+All data has been compiled by me into various datasets using data stored by trusted EVO sources.

 ## About EVO
 The Evolution Championship Series is a long-running fighting game tournament series that has been running since 1996